Ukraine war: Zelenskyy wants more weapons from Germany – DW – 10/10/2024

 Ukraine on the defensive

-But Nico Lange has a more optimistic take on the situation.
+But Lange has a more optimistic take on the situation.
 "Russia is not achieving its goals.
-Although it is making progress in the Donbass, it is a long way from taking the entire region in 2024.
+Although it is making progress in the Donbas, it is a long way from taking the entire region in 2024.
 Russia has not liberated the Kursk region either.
-So it wouldn't be too difficult for Ukraine to put pressure on Russia."
-Unfortunately, Lange admits, Ukraine's allies lack determination and also a plan as to what exactly they want to achieve through their support.
-Many believe in "the myth that Russia is ultimately infinitely strong," Lange added.
+So it wouldn't be too difficult for Ukraine to put pressure on Russia," he said.

+Unfortunately, Lange admitted, Ukraine's allies lack determination and also a plan as to what exactly they want to achieve through their support.
+Many believe in "the myth that Russia is ultimately infinitely strong," he added.

 Populist parties in Germany want to end aid to Ukraine

-War-weariness and fear of a direct confrontation with Russia are spreading among Ukraine's Western allies.
-This is also reflected in the election results in some European countries.
+War weariness and fear of a direct confrontation with Russia are spreading among Ukraine's Western allies.
+This has also been reflected in the recent election results in some European countries.

 In Germany, parties that want to end arms aid to Ukraine made significant gains in three state elections in September: the far-right Alternative for Germany (AfD) and the newly founded Sahra Wagenknecht Alliance (BSW), a party that blends left-leaning economic policies with conservative migration and pro-Russian foreign policy initiatives.

-Scholz seems to have marginally changed his tune in response: He now emphasizes the need to explore the possibilities for peace.
+Scholz seems to have marginally changed his tune in response, and now emphasizes the need to explore the possibilities for peace.
 As if to prove his willingness to mediate, he recently tried reaching out to Russian President Vladimir Putin suggesting a phone call, but was apparently rebuffed by the Kremlin.

-It is not clear what Trump would really do if he wins, says security expert Nico Lange, as he is unpredictable.
+It's not clear what Trump would really do if he wins, said security expert Lange, adding that the former president is unpredictable.

-In any case, the fact that the Europeans are unable — or unwilling — to organize a Ukraine solidarity summit themselves after Biden's cancellation is a bad sign in itself.
-It shows how dependent they are on American leadership on this issue.
-US officials have said that the summit with Biden as host in Ramstein is to be held at a later date.
+In any case, the fact that the Europeans are unable — or unwilling — to organize a Ukraine solidarity summit themselves after Biden's cancellation is a bad sign in itself, showing how dependent they are on American leadership on this issue.
+US officials have said the summit with Biden as host in Ramstein is to be held at a later date.
 The only question is when.
 Time is running out before the US election on November 5.

 This article was originally written in German.